-The total number of reported casualty event types for fatalities in occurrences with ships in the period from 2014 to 2022 is 565.
+The total number of reported casualty event types for fatalities in occurrences with ships in the period from 2014 to 2023 is 596.

-Fatalities mainly occurred during 'Collisions' and 'Flooding/foundering', representing respectively 32.2% and 22.7% of the fatalities.
-These two casualty event types represent together the 54.9% of the fatalities.
-Capsizing/listing is the next casualty event with the 18.2% of the fatalities.
+Fatalities mainly occurred during 'Collisions' and 'Flooding/foundering', representing respectively 34.6% and 21.5% of the fatalities.
+Capsizing/listing is the next casualty event with the 17.6% of the fatalities.

-It is to note that collisions were exceptionally low in years 2015, 2018 and 2022.
-Fires and explosions were exceptionally high in 2022.
-In the year 2014 there were exceptionally many casualty events with type damage/loss of equipment.
+It is noted that collisions were exceptionally low in years 2015, 2018 and 2022 whereas fires and explosions were exceptionally high in 2022.
+In 2014 there were exceptionally many casualty events with type damage/loss of equipment.